ChristianKniep/QNIBIncBlog/_posts/2014-11-06-Containerized-MPI-workloads.markdown

 If I use the current setup the performance is going to plunge if two containers are concurrently using the IB hardware.
 The reason for that should be found in the concurrent DMA access from all of them, without knowing what they are doing.

 SV-IOR should come to the rescue here, by providing different DMA domains via distinct virtual devices.
-When activated a kernel parameter is given to state how many devices should be created.
+When activated, a kernel parameter is given to state how many devices should be created.
 Instead of having only one IB device there are many.
-The network adapter will take care of the multiplexing.
-I would expect that with that two partitions could run a benchmark concurrently without much penalty.
+The network adapter will take care of the
+'multiplexing'.
+The promise is going to be that two partitions could run a benchmark concurrently without much penalty.

 ##### Security evaluation